basarat/typescript-book/docs/types/type-system.md

 ### `null` and `undefined`

-The `null` and `undefined` JavaScript literals are effectively treated by the type system the same as something of type `any`.
+How they are treated by the type system depends on the `strictNullChecks` compiler flag (we cover this flag later).
+When in `strictNullCheck:false`, the `null` and `undefined` JavaScript literals are effectively treated by the type system the same as something of type `any`.
 These literals can be assigned to any other type.
 This is demonstrated in the below example:

 ```ts
 var num: number;